 You may also be able to use proof of a cash deposit.
-This evidence shows you have deposited the minimum amount of funds required with approved state agencies, such as state comptroller's office or the state's office of insurance
+This evidence shows you have deposited the minimum amount of funds required with an approved state agency, such as state Comptroller's Office or the state's Office of Insurance.

 In almost every case, purchasing car insurance is the best way to comply with financial responsibility laws.
 Car insurance not only provides financial protection for you when you are in an accident but will also provide for legal defense if the situation calls for it.